Space Dogs: Return to Earth: Critical response

-A review from Kino Mail, believed the movie captured the true essence of an alternative USSR universe in animation format: "A lot of incredible events and plot twists fall on the viewer with stunning speed.
+A review from Kino Mail, believed the film captured the true essence of an alternative USSR universe in animation format: "A lot of incredible events and plot twists fall on the viewer with stunning speed.
 At the same time — which is a rarity these days — the creators of the tape manage to preserve the logic and coherence of their unusual world-an alternative cartoon USSR, where charming cosmonaut dogs have become real superheroes."
 Kinoafisha, remarked the film explored the theme of misunderstanding and the problems that can be caused by poor communication.
 Overall the film is an entertainer for the children audience and summarized the film as, "Russian "Star Trek" for the little ones."

 UK reviews had generally positive outlook to the story.
 The Upcoming from UK reviewed the film is a perfect film for dog owners remarking, the film is "beautiful, evoking a sense of magic and adventure that only this genre of cinema can create.
 The digitally-rendered Belka and Strelka look eerily similar to the real Soviet space pups whilst being loveable and strong personas in their own right.
 Supporting characters come in every shape, size and colour and so much of the feature's humour come from the rich variety of animals in its lively world."
 The Review Avenue, found the film has "an impressive array of animals" primarily intended to entertain the young audience.
 In terms of animation the review summarized, "Its animation is competent, bursting with colour and additional detail in its character designs.
 The titular dogs look more like their real-world counterparts than ever before, with extra attention seemingly given to their hair and fur compared to others on screen."

 LondonNet review explains, "Space Dogs: Return To Earth idles into first gear with an opening set-piece involving intergalactic ice monsters and maintains the same pace as events unfold above and below the waves.
 Some of the vocal performances merge in pitch and tone though thankfully, Evlannikova's picture is light on meaningful dialogue so there's never any danger of a key plot point being waylaid."
 Movie Reviews 101 stated, "This is one movie that will play into the family audience with ease, you will get some laughs, deal with the teamwork, as both Belka and Strelka will both have weaknesses the other will cover up and help them through."
 However the review at The Guardian had a mixed review stating the film's "humour necessary to hook in a parent audience doesn't land."